Thijmer/CBalloons/README.md

 Now you can start it from anywhere using 'CBalloons'.

 ## Cool tricks
 This program is so much cooler if you combine it with other programs.
-This program is able to output to a [pipe] (https://en.wikipedia.org/wiki/Pipeline_(Unix)).
+This program is able to output to a [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
 If you pipe it, you'll have to set the amount of columns manually using the -c flag or else it will default to 75.
 This is because pipes don't have a width, like ttys do.

 #### With lolcat:
 You'll have to install lolcat first for this example.
 Lolcat gives nice rainbow colors to text.